-The Director of the Office of Equity and Diversity is also designated as the Student Conduct Officer.
+The Director of the Office of Equity and Diversity is also designated as the Student Conduct Officer (Assistant Vice Chancellor for Student Rights and Responsibilities).
 This individual has responsibility for the actual functioning of the campus judicial system and for the handling of student disciplinary matters.
 In carrying out this responsibility, the Student Conduct Officer works closely with the Student-Faculty Disciplinary Appeals Board, the Traffic Appeals Board, and other student and faculty judicial groups.
-It is the responsibility of the Student-Faculty Disciplinary Appeals Board in behalf of the University disciplinary cases to the Student-Faculty Disciplinary Appeals Board in the event that such action seems warranted.
+It is the responsibility of the Student Conduct Officer to appeal in behalf of the University disciplinary cases to the Student-Faculty Disciplinary Appeals Board in the event that such action seems warranted.